- Share this article on Facebook

 Like the fiercely independent cinema it has been championing for the better part of three decades, the Oldenburg Film Festival has never had enough money or enjoyed much mainstream recognition.

 For 28 years — the 2021 festival runs Sept.
-15 to Sept.
-19 — Oldenburg has been operating under the radar from a small city (population 170,000, about the size of Garden Grove, California) tucked away in the northwest corner of Germany.
+15-19 — Oldenburg has been operating under the radar from a small city (population 170,000, about the size of Garden Grove, California) tucked away in the northwest corner of Germany.

 “We’re not in a big city and we’re not a big festival — we’re not Cannes, we’re not Berlin and we’re always underfinanced.
-It’s a struggle, it always has been,” says Oldenburg festival founder and director Torsten Neumann.
+It’s a struggle, it always has been,” Oldenburg festival founder and director Torsten Neumann tells The Hollywood Reporter.
 “But being outside the spotlight has its advantages.
 We can get away with things the big guys can’t.”

 Take 2020, when the coronavirus pandemic shut down film festivals worldwide.
 Cannes rolled up its red carpet.
 So did Tribeca, Telluride and South by Southwest.
 But Oldenburg found a way to hold gala premieres under COVID-19 protocols.
 Instead of screening its 2020 lineup in packed cinemas with hundreds of guests, Oldenburg went intimate, with private galas at local homes.